-In this article, we will take a look at what are these and how these are different from one another.
+In this article, we will take a look at what are these and how they are different from one another.

 Also, by the end of this article, you will find out which one should you choose and when.

 For now, let’s start with the basic most question.

 What is Masonry Paint?

-Masonry paint is typically an acrylic-based exterior paint that can be used on a variety of surfaces.
+Masonry paint is typically acrylic-based exterior paint that can be used on a variety of surfaces.

 You can use them over a variety of substrates including concrete, brick, stone, wood, render, tiles, paving slabs, pebbledash/roughcast, decking, and more.

 The good thing about these paints is it easily adheres to even the difficult most surfaces like coarse surfaces.

 The main reason why masonry paint is mostly used to paint the exteriors is its ability to withstand harsh weather conditions.

 Unlike emulsion paints, masonry paints are highly weather-resistant and can last much longer when exposed externally.

-Available in a range of different colors these can easily be applied to all the types of properties.
+Available in a range of different colors these can easily be applied to all types of properties.